Skip to content Skip to sidebar Skip to footer

 Some thought the festival helped protect the environment by using less electrical lighting.
 Some suggested that it was to attract more visitors to Hoi An Ancient Town.

-Whatever the reason was, Hoi An Lantern Festival has been one of the most worth-waiting events for locals and international travelers all over the year.
+Whatever the reason, Hoi An Lantern Festival has been one of the most worth-waiting events for locals and international travelers all over the year.

 To the locals, lighting the lanterns is not only for decoration but also to wish for peace, luck, and prosperity for their families.
 Hence, it’s become one of the cultural traits of the Hoi An people.